qexat/garnet/README.md

  * Though it is tempting, we will NOT do arbitrary-precision integer types such as being able to define an integer via an arbitrary range such as `[-1, 572)` or arbitrary size such as `i23`.
 Maybe later.
- * Don't need to target architectures smaller than 32 bits
+ * Like Rust, we don't need to target architectures smaller than 32 bits

 ## Wishlist items